realA10001986/VSR/README.md

 By default, and if this field is empty, the VSR's own WiFi network ("VSR-AP") will be unprotected.
 If you want to protect your VSR access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your VSR, select _Admin_ [button mode](#button-modes), and _hold_ "4C"; "RST" will be displayed, and your WiFi password is deleted.
+If you forget this password and are thereby locked out of your VSR, select _Admin_ [button mode](#button-modes) and _hold_ ```4C```; "RST" will be displayed, and your WiFi password is deleted.
 Then power-down and power-up your VSR and the access point will start unprotected.

 ##### &#9193; WiFi channel